Anthropocene Household

 The Project

-Anthropocene Household is part of the Anthropocenes Network, a global network based at the IUPUI Arts & Humanities Institute.
+Anthropocene Household is part of the Anthropocenes Network, a global network based at the IUI Arts & Humanities Institute.
 Like many of the projects within the network, it focuses on bringing together artists, humanists, scientists, and community members to address environmental problems.

 To better understand the lived experiences of Hoosiers in their local environment and their homes, the Anthropocene Household research team is talking to and collaborating with Hoosiers in disadvantaged communities, with an initial focus on lead pollution in Indianapolis neighborhoods.So far, researchers have conducted around 40 oral history interviews.